Asbestos-Wrapped Ducts

 Workers who manufactured, installed, maintained, or removed asbestos-wrapped ductwork faced the highest risk of asbestos exposure through ductwork.
 Workers also faced increased risks during activities that required the materials to become damaged, such as repairs, removal, renovations, and demolitions.

-Workers may still be exposed to asbestos today when working on or near heating systems in older homes, businesses, or factories.
-Workers most likely to be exposed to asbestos in wrapped ductwork include the following:
+Workers may still face occupational exposure to asbestos today when working on or near heating systems in older homes, businesses, or factories.
+This includes workers most likely to encounter asbestos in wrapped ductwork, such as:

 - Heating, ventilation, and air conditioning (HVAC) contractors